Whole House Humidifier Pros and Cons: Everything You Need to Know

 When installing a whole house central humidifier, ask your HVAC technician to inspect and repair air leaks in your ductwork.

 A poorly insulated attic might be another source of moisture.
 A competent HVAC contractor can check for air leaks on your property.
 We have documented the benefits and drawbacks of whole-home humidifiers.
-Now is the time to consider installing a whole home humidifier if you want to maximize comfort and health in your house.
+Now is the time to consider installing a whole home humidifier to maximize comfort and health in your house.

 whole house humidifier